Southeast Asian Ministers of Education Organization

 The Southeast Asia Ministers of Education Organization (SEAMEO) is an intergovernmental organization of the eleven Southeast Asian countries, which was formed on 30 November 1965 by the Kingdom of Laos, Malaysia, the Philippines, Singapore, Thailand and the then Republic of Vietnam.
 SEAMEO aims to promote regional cooperation in the fields of education, science and culture.
-The current SEAMEO Director is Dr. Ethel Agnes Pascua-Valenzuela of the Philippines.
+The current SEAMEO President is Sonny Angara of the Philippines.

+Membership

+SEAMEO consists of 11 Member Countries, 6 Associate Members, and 8 Affiliate Members.